 If you or someone you know is going through a tough time you can get help and support from headspace, your school, TAFE or university wellbeing service or your local health provider.
-For more information, to find your nearest headspace centre, or for online and telephone support, visit headspace.org.au headspace National Youth Mental Health Foundation is funded by the Australian Government.

-If you need immediate assistance call OOO or to speak to someone urgently, please call Lifeline on 13 11 14 or Suicide Call Back Service on 13 OO 659 467.
+For more information, to find your nearest headspace centre, or for online and telephone support, visit headspace.org.au If you need immediate assistance call 000 or to speak to someone urgently, please call Lifeline on 13 11 14 or Suicide Call Back Service on 1300 659 467.